rasbt/markdown-toclify/README.md

 markdown-toclify
 ================

-markdown-toclify is a Python command line script that adds a **Table of Contents** with internal section-links to Markdown documents.
+markdown_toclify.py is a Python command line script that adds a **Table of Contents** with internal section-links to Markdown documents.

 <hr>